 Role of EuroClio

 Through the involvement in the Expert Working Group on History Education, EuroClio takes an active role in the CoE’s work on linking the Reference Framework of Competences for Democratic Culture to history education.
 EuroClio is also involved in the organisation of the Education Department’s Annual Forums, on topics of relevance to history teaching.
-The first Annual Forum will take place in Belgrade in November 2022 and will focus on the educational aspects of sites of remembrance and memory.
+The first Annual Forum took place in Belgrade in November 2022 and focused on the educational aspects of sites of remembrance and memory.